 No Portlander can leave out the gorgeous trees lining the river banks and so many streets of our city as a sign that spring has arrived.
 Blooming generally in March-April, there is simply no way to describe their presence as anything less than magical.

 Yes, yes.
 There is always some daylight.
 But it’s longer, brighter, and warmer in the spring.
 I have already started to notice the bright hours are stretching.
-The Spring Equinox will be March 20, marking a day and night of equal length, and then it’s smooth sailing until June.
+The Spring Equinox is just on the horizon, marking a day and night of equal length, and then it’s smooth sailing until June.
+Here comes the sun!

 What are your favorite signs of spring?